blendimaliqi/youtube-music-volume-control/PRIVACY.md

 The extension requires minimal permissions:

-- "activeTab": To modify the volume control on music.youtube.com
+- Access to "music.youtube.com": To modify the volume control functionality on YouTube Music
-- "scripting": To inject the necessary code for volume control functionality

 ## Third-Party Services